ArjunMal1311/PassportJS-Local-Authentication/README.md

 3. Session secret: The application uses sessions to keep users logged in.
 You'll need to set the SECRET environment variable to a secret string of your choice.

 # Working of Passport JS Local Strategy
+1. When a user submits their login credentials, the callback function defined in the LocalStrategy is invoked, and it receives the username and password entered by the user as arguments.
+The callback function should then use these credentials to check if the user exists in your application's database and if the password is correct.
+2. If the user is successfully authenticated, you should invoke the done function with the authenticated user object.
+If the user is not authenticated, you should invoke the done or CallBack function with false.
+3. If the user is successfully authenticated, Passport will automatically create a session for the user, and the user object will be stored in the req.user property.
+This will allow you to access the user's information in subsequent requests.

 # Usage
 To use the application, follow these steps: